-Similarly, many physicians are unaware of the impact of CVD on women’s health.
+Similarly, the symptoms of heart attack can be different in women versus men, and are often misunderstood – even by some physicians.
 As a result, women are less likely to be completely screened or adequately treated for CVD risk factors.

 CVD Risk Factors for Women

 - Family history of heart attack or stroke, especially at early ages

 - High cholesterol